mleers/auth-system/README.md

 # User-Auth
-This user-authentication example dmonstrates functionality of session-based authentication in a web browser.
+This user-authentication example demonstrates functionality of session-based authentication in a web browser.
 It uses cookies stored in a web browser to verify identity as opposed to web tokens.
 Logins are stored in an SQL db (Postgres) and hashed to protect credentials.

 ## Technologies used:
 * Node/Express